-For questions about your Pennsylvania Medical Assistance (Medicaid) benefits, contact Pennsylvania Medical Assistance (Medicaid) at 1-800-692-7462, Monday - Friday 8:30 a.m. - 5:00 p.m.; TTY users can call 1-800-451-5886.
-You may also contact your Community HealthChoices Plan at the phone number listed in chapter 2, Section 6 of this document.
+For questions about your Pennsylvania Department of Human Services Medical Assistance Program (Medicaid) benefits, contact Pennsylvania Department of Human Services Medical Assistance Program (Medicaid), 1-800-692-7462, TTY 1-800-451-5886, Monday - Friday 8:30 a.m. - 5:00 p.m.

+You may also contact your Community HealthChoices Plan at the phone number listed in Chapter 2, Section 6 of this document.
 Ask how joining another plan or returning to Original Medicare affects how you get your Pennsylvania Medical Assistance (Medicaid) coverage.
-Ask how joining another plan or returning to Original Medicare affects how you get your Pennsylvania Medical Assistance (Medicaid) coverage.
+Ask how joining another plan or returning to Original Medicare affects how you get your Pennsylvania Department of Human Services Medical Assistance Program (Medicaid) coverage.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan

-Until your membership in Geisinger Gold Secure Rx (HMO D-SNP) ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership Geisinger Gold Secure Rx (HMO D-SNP) ends, and your new Medicare coverage begins, you must continue to get your medical items, services and prescription drugs through our plan.

-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail-order service to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).